Child Support Attorneys in Greensboro, NC

 When the Guidelines Don’t Apply

+An experienced Child Support Attorney can help you understand when the guidelines apply and when they do not.
 In cases in which the parents' combined income is more than $25,000 per month, i.e. $300,000 per year ($30,000 per month and $360,000 per year effective January 1, 2019), the supporting parent's child support obligation is not solely determined by using the guidelines.
 In that scenario, the court is to award child support in such amount as to meet the reasonable needs of the child for health, education, and maintenance, while considering the estates, earnings, conditions, accustomed standard of living of the child and the parties, the child care and homemaker contributions of each party, and other facts of the case.

 Family Law Services